 This $500 scholarship is for undergraduate students at UNC Charlotte, who in the view of the Philosophy Department Faculty, has evidenced outstanding achievement in Philosophy while a student at UNC Charlotte.
 Philosophy department will consider nominees for the prize each Spring, but my in any given year decline to award the prize.
 Indications of distinction in particular cases might include (among others) the candidate's overall performance in philosophy courses and related areas, specific papers or presentations on philosophical topics, the breadth and coherence of the candidate's philosophical interests and studies, and indications of promise of significant contributions to issues or areas of philosophical concern.
 Primary consideration in the selection process will typically be given to those nominees who are junior or senior philosophy majors and who have done the bulk of the college work at UNC Charlotte.
 Previous winners of the prize may not be renominated, but previous nominees may be renominated.
 Nominations are submitted by Philosophy department faculty.

-Congratulations to HANNAH LEVINSON for becoming our 2013 recipient of the Cyrus M. Johnson Sr. Scholarship for Peace and Social Justice!
+Cyrus M. Johnson Sr. Scholarship for Peace and Social Justice!

 CYRUS M. JOHNSON, SR. SCHOLARSHIP FOR PEACE AND SOCIAL JUSTICE

 This $1000 scholarship is for majors or minors in philosophy who are seniors and graduate students who have completed at least four courses.
 Please review the criteria below:

 Dr. Cyrus M. Johnson, Sr. Scholarship for Peace and Social Justice